I created a note taking application, but stopped using it. Let me explain how I take notes nowadays.

 At some point I became excited about the idea of using technology to enhance the process of organizing our minds.
 Digital note taking gives us the power to easily edit and organize our writings; we can quickly search through old documents and share notes with other people.

 Five years ago I decided to team up with Jan-Christoph to work on our own writing application, Litewrite.
 We had the goals to create a simple, distraction-free application and give users complete control over their personal notes while still being able to access the same notes from all their devices.
 I would say that at least to some degree we achieved those goals and even today some people use Litewrite daily.

 However, personally I haven’t used Litewrite since more than three years now.
 The reason for this is not that I think another application is doing a better job.
 It is because I do not take notes digitally anymore.

-I still write digitally though when writing articles or other documents, but in those cases I prefer to write using the same editor I use for all my other work and I like to share documents using Git and a web server instead of a custom application.
+I still write digitally though when writing posts or other documents, but in those cases I prefer to write using the same editor I use for all my other work and I like to share documents using Git and a web server instead of a custom application.

 But I realized that digital tools do not help me organizing my thoughts.
 For me the best tool for note taking is paper.

 When you write on paper, you are not able to change anything after you have written it down.
 And that is not a bad thing.
 You learn to think about a sentence as a whole before you start writing.
 And you have a beautiful record of every step of your thinking process.

 Being able to search text is not a feature that helps us taking notes.
 I prefer having physical pages I can thumb through and after I filled a notebook with thoughts, I can review it as a whole.
 I can put it on the shelf and go through it again in five years.

 Also sharing is helpful for taking notes.
 If you like to turn some of your notes into a writing that you can share with others, you can still do so.
 To know that your notes are not meant for sharing but only for you alone, is liberating and allows you to express yourself freely.